 Connecting your PS5 DualSense controller to your Android mobile device is a quick and painless process thanks to Bluetooth.
-Should you ever want to set up Remote Play on PS5 once Android is supported, or find another use for that DualSense on your phone, you'll be ready to go in less than a minute.
+Should you ever want to set up Remote Play on PS5, or find another use for that DualSense on your phone, you'll be ready to go in less than a minute.
 All it takes is pressing a couple of buttons to get everything set up and connected.

 How to use a PS5 controller on Android

-Select OK when you're asked if you'd like to pair your phone with the wireless controller.
+7. Select OK when you're asked if you'd like to pair your phone with the Wireless Controller.

 All in all, the process is nearly identical with how to use a PS4 controller on Android.
 And like the PS4 controller, your mileage may vary on its usage.
 For example, some games just don't let you remap buttons, and there are better controllers out there specifically designed for mobile devices.

 If you're looking to stream games from your PS5, you'll want to get the best PS5 games available.
 From free-to-play titles to some of the biggest AAA blockbusters, there's no shortage of games on PS5, doubly true with backward compatibility.
 Whatever game you choose, you'll be treated to fast loading and beautiful graphics.